Baby Bash

-Ronald Ray Bryant (born October 18, 1969), better known by his stage name Baby Bash (formerly Baby Beesh), is an American rapper.
+Ronald Ray Bryant, better known by his stage name Baby Bash (formerly Baby Beesh), is an American rapper.
 His first two albums, Savage Dreams (2001) and On Tha Cool (2002), were released by the independent Houston-based label Dope House Records under his former stage name "Baby Beesh".
 It was changed to "Baby Bash" before he signed with Universal Records in 2003 and released his pop rap single, "Suga Suga" (featuring Frankie J), in July of that year.
 The song became his first hit, peaking at number seven on the Billboard Hot 100 and serving as lead single for his third album and major label debut, Tha Smokin' Nephew (2003).

 In 2005, he guest appeared on Frankie J's single "Obsession (No Es Amor)," which peaked at number three on the Billboard Hot 100 and remains his highest-charting song.
 His fourth album, Super Saucy (2005), peaked at number 11 on the Billboard 200 and was led by the top 20 single, "Baby, I'm Back" (featuring Akon).
 After transferring to Arista Records, he released his 2007 single, "Cyclone" (featuring T-Pain), which matched "Suga Suga" on the Billboard Hot 100 and preceded his fifth album of the same name (2007).
 His fourth album, Bashtown (2011), was released independently.

 He has collaborated with a number of artists throughout his career, such as West Coast rappers B-Legit, Nate Dogg, Coolio, E-40 and Mac Dre; R&B singers such as Avant, Keith Sweat, Bohemia, and Mario; and other Latino artists such as Fat Joe, South Park Mexican, Natalie, Frost, and Pitbull.
 Alongside his solo career, he has released nine collaborative albums; four with fellow California rapper Jay Tee as "Latino Velvet," and respective projects with Paul Wall and Frankie J.

 Biography

 Early life

 Bryant was born in Vallejo, California, to a father of English descent and a mother of Mexican descent.
 Bryant was raised by his grandmother after his parents went to jail and Bryant's father and uncles exposed him to many different types of musical genres.
 Initially, Bryant wanted to be a professional basketball player.
-He played basketball at Solano Junior College.
+He played basketball at Solano Community College.
 An ankle injury prevented Bryant from pursuing basketball as a career and he starting making music in his friend's recording studio.